Saudi Aramco says discovers new fields, to continue energy investments

 Aramco's CEO told Reuters in an interview on Thursday that the company is gaining market share and pushing for greater efficiency.

-As part of efforts to maximize revenues and expand market share Aramco is building new refineries to secure long-term agreements to sell its crude.
+As part of efforts to maximise revenues and expand market share Aramco is building new refineries to secure long-term agreements to sell its crude.

 It said its crude oil and condensate throughput to its domestic wholly owned and joint venture refineries rose 9 percent in 2015, mainly due to the commissioning of its new Jubail refinery, known as Satorp, and the full operation of its Yanbu Sinopec refinery, Yasref.